Afghan students find inspiration in Islamic State's success

 They have also abandoned support for the Taliban, saying it strayed from religious doctrine in the pursuit of power.

-"The Taliban are more of a political movement but Daish (IS) is purely Islamic," said Rahim, sporting a bushy beard and shaved moustaches.
+"The Taliban are more of a political movement but Daish (IS) is purely Islamic," said Rahim, sporting a bushy beard and shaved moustache.

 They said the Taliban had little chance of regaining power and was more closely aligned with Pakistan's national interests than their religious ideals.